 I think this ties into the whole topic of self-love, which really is the center for everything!
 In this post, I talk about my 5 Healthy Habits which help me live a happy and stress-reduced lifestyle.
 Surrounding yourself with positive people, lots of love and a happy work environment can actually drastically change your skin’s appearance for the better.

 Sea salt and sunshine.

 I am really blessed to live by the ocean, which has really helped my skin recover from living in a polluted city (Berlin, Germany) for a year.
 In the warmer months, I try to dip into the ocean at least 3 times a week and used a gentle all-natural SPF moisturizer or a bit of coconut oil on my skin whenever I was in the sun for long periods of time.
 Salt water is naturally anti-bacterial, so go makeup-free in the ocean as much as you can!

 Water (are you surprised?).

 We all know this one, so why do we ignore it!?
 Drinking 2L of water a day has helped keep my skin hydrated and nourished.
 Water helps eliminate toxins from the body, so it’s sort of a no-brainer.
-Find a good sized water bottle and drag it with you everywhere you go, you will see (and feel) such a difference!
+Find a good-sized water bottle, like this one here and drag it with you everywhere you go, you will see (and feel) such a difference!
 Try adding fresh herbs like basil and rosemary and fresh lime or lemon wedges.

 I know this isn’t what you want to hear, but noticing a difference in your skin can take anywhere from a few days to a year!
 For me, it took a total of 4 months to see a drastic change.
 Be patient, persistent and positive!
 Staying positive will truly affect everything else around you (including your diet, wellbeing, and skin!).